smith-erik/smith-erik.github.io/README.md

-# Our Applied Data Analysis Project
+# A Project in Applied Data Analysis

 Analysing Trump's tweets.